Martin Wins Crash-filled Sprint At Spanish MotoGP - UrduPoint

 "With the mixed conditions it was not easy.
 The wet patches were quite wet and it was easy to lose the rear tyre.
 It happened that I touched a wet patch and went wide."

-Yamaha's Quartararo, who had started 23rd out of 25 riders, held off a late challenge from Spanish veteran Dani Pedrosa on a KTM to complete the podium.

-"Starting from P23 it was a great race," said Quartararo, world champion in 2021.

-"The track was really tricky.
-Of course, a lot of crashes in front but I managed to get the first podium of the year on the sprint."
+Quartararo commented: "The track was really tricky.
+Of course, a lot of crashes in front."

 Martin said he hoped the track would be easier for Sunday's main race.